cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 * **Verify GraphQL API operations**

 Start the application using `npm start` and launch the graphQL endpoint at [http://localhost:5001/graphql](http://localhost:5001/graphql).
-Since the graphiql is set to true, we will see an interactive query screen and schema explorer as response.
+Since the `graphiql` flag is set to true, we will see an interactive query screen and schema explorer as response.

 ---
 **NOTE**

-We will not be using above interface but we recommend usage of [Postman](https://www.postman.com/downloads/) app for further verification of graphql API's.
+We will not be using above interface but usage of [Postman](https://www.postman.com/downloads/) app for further verification of GraphQL APIs is recommended.

 ---

+* **Download Postman collections**

-[Download postman](https://www.postman.com/downloads/) app, in case you don't have it already, and then [import](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) the [Cloudentity GraphQL tweet service demo postman collection](https://www.getpostman.com/collections/b84dcc2e6d7034c02d48) onto Postman.
+[Download Postman](https://www.postman.com/downloads/) app, in case you don't have it already, and then [import](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) the [Cloudentity GraphQL tweet service demo postman collection](https://www.getpostman.com/collections/b84dcc2e6d7034c02d48) onto Postman.

 * **Execute GraphQL `sayHiTweety` query**